cozie-app/cozie-website/docs/research/publications_cozie.md

   <br/>
 -->
 <!--
- - Other:
-   - Longitudinal Evaluation of Office Work Performance and Well-Being with a Focus on Individual Differences
-   - Multidimensional analysis of human outdoor comfort: Integrating just-in-time adaptive interventions (JITAIs) in urban digital twins

  - Add three CISBAT 2025 papers
    - Wrist to Rest: A pilot study to characterize sleep habits and bedroom environments using scalable watch-based microsurveys